 Our technicians have extensive training on the use of this Tazzari machine and have prepared hundreds, likely thousands of skis.
 Please reach out via email if you have any questions about our procedures or stone grinding in general. ([email protected])

 Our grind menu is simple to reflect how things are often done on the World Cup.
 KISS applies (keep it simple …) There is no sense in having complex structures on your skis that only work in niche conditions.
-In very general terms… cold snow, cold structure; warm snow, warm structure.
-As seen below, snow crystals can vary depending on both temperature and humidity Classic structures are generally linear in nature and skate grinds tend to be crossing.
+In very general terms… cold snow = shallower depth; warm snow = deeper depth; new snow = tighter striation; old snow = more open structure.
+As a rule of thumb, colder structures are less liable vs warmer structures and tighter structures are less liable vs open structures.
+As seen below, snow crystals can vary depending on both temperature and humidity.
+Classic structures are generally linear in nature and skate grinds tend to be crossing.
 The reason is classic skis are always in motion when they interact with snow whereas skate skis are battling static release so the structure needs to be shallower and crossing to help the skis feel “free” Our structures are clean, efficient and take hand structure very well.

 Nakaya Snow Crystal Morphology Diagram

 Your skis are constantly interacting with the snow underneath your foot.
-Snow conditions and consistency are constantly changing even over the course of the race or workout, so you want a grind that will not become a liability when they do.
+Snow conditions and consistency are constantly changing even over the course of the race or workout, so you want a grind that will not become a liability.
 The snow crystals themselves are only half the battle, moisture content can play an even bigger role in how your skis feel.
-Without a recent stone grind, your skis ability to wick moisture is drastically minimized.
+Without a recent stone grind, your skis ability to manage moisture is drastically minimized.
 On those warm days, a ski without structure can feel like attempting to drag a suction cup down the trail.

 Pricing varies depending on additional services and ski prep.
 Please see the attached work order form for more specifics on pricing for complete ski prep.